keboola/connection-docs/templates/interactive-kpi-reporting/interactive-kpi-reporting.md

 ![Required Configuration](/templates/interactive-kpi-reporting/required-config.png)

 **The flow in a nutshell:**

 *Note: The template consists of two separate flows.
-The first flow serves for building the interactive dashboards based on data extracted and transformed from Shopify.
+The first flow is for building interactive dashboards based on transformed data extracted from Shopify.
 The second flow is triggered once the user wants to send any of the data from the interactive dashboard into the Slack.
 Then it takes over.*

-- First you will authorize the component to extract data from your Shopify account.
+- First, you will authorize the data source component (extractor) to extract data from your Shopify account.
-- To prepare the data, an SQL transformation is ready to take over and create a table needed for the Data App
+- An SQL transformation will then prepare the data and create a table needed for the data app.
-- The data is then sent into the Data App, where it will be available to the users for viewing and date filtering.
+- The data will then be sent into the data app, where users can view and filter it by date.
-- Last but not least you will need to authorize the Data Destination component that will be sending the outputs to Slack once the user decides to send any data from the dashboards.
+- Finally, you will authorize the data destination component (writer), which will send outputs to Slack when users decide to share data from the dashboards.

 ### Flow 1: